marcinkuzminski/rhodecode/docs/api/api.rst

 add_user_to_users_group
 -----------------------

 Adds a user to a users group.
+If user exists in that group success will be `false`.
 This command can be executed only using api_key belonging to user with admin rights